NoBrainerORM/nobrainer.io/docs/persistence.md

 occurrences, please create an issue on GitHub.

 NoBrainer never autosaves a model behind the scene.
-When working with a database that does not support transactions, you need to be in full control of when database writes occur.
+When working with a database that does not support transactions such as RethinkDB, you need to be in full control of when database writes occur.
 There is therefore no autosave features in NoBrainer and all the writes need to be explicit.

 Database writes can also be performed on criteria with `update_all()`, `replace_all()`, `delete_all` and `destroy_all`.